Are DUI Checkpoints Legal?

-Can police randomly stop drivers at Sobriety Checkpoints?
+Can police legally stop drivers randomly at Sobriety Checkpoints?

 To abide by the Supreme Court and California Constitution, the following legal standards must be met: